wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

 Let's keep the first 4 lines of code where we are selecting elements where it is.

 Where should we put the `buttonText` variable?

-Let's put it in it's own file.
+Put it in it's own file.
 Sometimes people will organize their code into folders, so to demonstrate that, we will put this in a folder called `data`, which you need to create.

-Within the folder let's add a file called `buttonText.js`.
+Within the folder, add a file called `buttonText.js`.

 Copy and paste the buttonText variable in that file.
 We will worry about importing and exporting these functions between modules later, for now we just want to get all of the different functions into their own files.

 Next is the `fetchJoke` function.

 That is core to what the application does so often people will make a `lib` folder for this.
-Let's make that folder.
+Make that folder.

-(Note: you don't have to do this, Wes personally finds it confusing when people have hundreds of folders for organization sakes.
+_(Note: you don't have to do this, Wes personally finds it confusing when people have hundreds of folders for organization sakes.
 Feel free to just make files in the root directory or organize your files however you like.
-Wes suggests starting simple and the coming back and refactoring if you need more organization.)
+Wes suggests starting simple and the coming back and refactoring if you need more organization.)_

 Within that `lib` directory we will create a file `index.js` which will contain all of our library javascript.